Maybe this Mariners season isn’t adding up, but winning is more fun than math

-The numbers don’t makes sense for a team that sits 13 games above .500 despite injuries and lost production.
+The numbers don’t make sense for a team that sits 13 games above .500 despite injuries and lost production.
 But just be glad to not sit through another lost season.

 The Mariners don’t make any sense.